danvuk567/SQL-Fundamentals-and-Best-Practices/SQL-Data-Cleaning-and-Exploratory-Analysis/readme.md

 **1. Handling missing values:** The COALESCE(), IFNULL() and ISNULL() function can be used to replace missing or NULL values in a table.

+Let's look at an example in an SQL Server database where we have NULL values.

+We can use the COALESCE function that returns the first non-NULL value from a list of arguments where we replace NULL with the value 0.

+Let's update one of the values to 0 and then show the results.

 ## Exploratory Data Analysis